The Ultimate Busan Food Guide For Your Gastronomic Pleasure

 Koreans used to dispose of hagfish flesh after using its skin for leather goods.
 However, out of the desperate need for survival during wartime, people started to eat the meat, so I was told.
 Despite its unappetizing appearance, it is one of the most popular tent bar foods in Korea.

-Since Busan is known for Gomjangeo, the Big O and I gave it a try.
-We decided that it was not for us.
-We have no problem eating Nakji (octopus), so we cannot blame its scary snake-like body on the grill.
-It tasted a little too fishy and raw for us.
+Since Busan is known for Gomjangeo, the Big O and I decided to give it a try and concluded that it was not for us.
+Its snake-like body on the grill did not bother us much.
+(We have no problem chowing down Nakji (octopus.)
+But it tasted a little too fishy and raw for us.
 At least, we braved it and earned the right to say so.

 How to Eat like Koreans

-Koreans love to eat it marinated or salted over soju.
+Koreans love to eat it marinated or salted.
+It pairs well with soju, hence earning the favorite tent bar food title.
 You can make a ssam, wrapped in lettuce, sesame leaf with chives and sliced garlic.

 Where to Find Gomjangeo in Busan